Lombardic language: Phonology

 Establishing sound values for Lombardic is problematic for two reasons.
 Where words are attested in contemporary Lombardic documents, scribes trained in Latin could not be expected to record accurately, or even consistently, the sounds of Lombardic.
 In the case of loanwords, these are often attested much later, by which time their form will have been affected not only by the adaptation to the phonology of the various Gallo-Italic languages but also by subsequent sound changes in the development of Italian.

 Vowels

-The vowel system of Lombardic is very conservative and largely preserves the Proto-Germanic system.
-The three main vowel developments characteristic of other Upper German dialects are lacking in Lombardic.